Electrical Fire Safety

 Plugs and sockets

-- make sure the wires are held firmly in place inside the plug
+- Are the wires are held firmly in place inside the plug

 Cables and leads

-- being badly positioned - they shouldn't be anywhere that they could be tripped over, or near water, cookers or other sources of heat
+- Badly positioned - they shouldn't be anywhere that they could be tripped over, or near water, cookers or other sources of heat?

 When you're fitting or replacing a fuse, it's important to use the right fuse for the appliance to make sure the fuse doesn't overheat.